 The TAs will help students with software training and homework assignments.
-They will also grade some of the assignments, but they will not grade the exams.
+They will also grade some of the assignments, but not the exams.

 Attendance

 Roll is never taken, but attendance is strongly encouraged.
 No credit will be given for missed quizzes or in-class assignments.